jhpyle/docassemble/_docs/api.md

  - `session` (optional): set to a session ID if you want to select only the interview session with the given session ID.
- - `include_dictionary` (optional): set to `1` if you want a [JSON] version of the interview dictionary to be returned.
+ - `include_dictionary` (optional): set to `1` if you want a [JSON] version of the interview answers to be returned.
+The default is not to return the interview answers.
  - `next_id` (optional): the ID that can be provided to retrieve the next page of results.
 See the [pagination] section for more information.